andsfonseca/wavefront-for-selection/README.md

 ## What is?

 This code allows you to read a wavefront (.obj).
 For each mesh of stitches in different groups (separated by name or color), the group will receive a numerical identifier.
-The original mesh color will be reconstructed to match this new identifier.
+The original mesh color or the vertex will be reconstructed to match this new identifier.

 ## Usage